inturn/classy/README.md

   }

   // Method that switches the component's theme.
-  // Will toggle from 'light' to 'dark' and vice versa switchTheme(e) {
+  // Will toggle from 'light' to 'dark' and vice versa. switchTheme(e) {
     let { name } = this.constructor;
     let theme = Utils.getTheme(name);